https://neuroscience.as.miami.edu/

 • New freshmen and current students must have a minimum 1360 SAT, 30 ACT, or 3.5 combined, UM, and neuroscience GPA after 24 completed credit hours at UM to declare the neuroscience major.
 Note: At least 7 of these 24 credit hours must be in the BIL, CHM, or MTH courses required of the major and/or the degree.

-• New transfer students will be added to the NEU waitlist if they have a minimum 3.8 GPA and have completed at least seven credit hours in the required BIL or CHM courses for the major.
+• New internal transfer students will be added to the NEU waitlist if they have a minimum 3.5 GPA and have completed at least five credit hours in the required BIL or CHM courses for the major.

 • Students are strongly advised not to continue with the neuroscience major if they have less than a 2.8 neuroscience GPA after 15 completed credit hours in the neuroscience major.